yuanjasper/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `TuitionSync` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add a tutee**

 **MSS**

+1. User enters details for the new tutee.
+2. TuitionSync adds the tutee.

+    Use case ends.

+**Extensions**

+* 1a.
+User does not enter all compulsory details.
+  * 1a1.
+TuitionSync shows an error message.

+    Use case resumes at step 1.

+* 1b.
+User enters details with incorrect format.
+  * 1b1.
+TuitionSync shows an error message.

+    Use case resumes at step 1.

+* 1c.
+User enters a name that already exists.
+  * 1c1.
+TuitionSync shows an error message.

+    Use case resumes at step 1.

+* 1d.
+User enters a timeslot that is already occupied.
+  * 1d1.
+TuitionSync shows an error message.

+    Use case resumes at step 1.

+**Use case: Delete a tutee**

+**MSS**

-1. User requests to list persons
+1. User requests to list tutees.
-2. AddressBook shows a list of persons
+2. TuitionSync shows a list of tutees.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific tutee in the list.
-4. AddressBook deletes the person
+4. TuitionSync deletes the tutee.

     Use case ends.